johnnyawesome/TheLakeHouse/README.md

 **Animals & Tile-Set**: [chien_bleu](https://chien-bleu.itch.io/) License according to [chien_bleu](https://chien-bleu.itch.io/): ["Feel free to use any of those however you want!"](https://chien-bleu.itch.io/forest-animals)

+Kudos to [chien_bleu](https://chien-bleu.itch.io/)!
+Pixel-Art is as much about the Retro-Flair as it is Minimalism.
+And [chien_bleu's work](https://chien-bleu.itch.io/forest-animals) is minimalism at it's finest!
+Every Animal is made with a bare-bones, no-nonsense approach and yet they all are immediately recognizeable.
+Chapeau!

 ## About the Project

 The Code is written in [P5JS](https://p5js.org/).
 It makes use of the [P5.Play-Library](https://p5play.org/).